keboola/developers-docs/extend/generic-writer/configuration/configuration-examples.md

 **Json request:**

-For each row in input one request:
+For each row in the input one request:

 POST `https://track.customer.io/api/v1/customers/a@test.com/events`